shalfiny/scripts/ddtrace/README.md

 # Usage

-1. Find the /api/v1/trace/ responce in the DD network tab
+1. Find the /api/v1/trace/ response in the DD network tab
 2. Save `spans` as a file
 3. Run: `./nesttrace.py [file name] [root_id]` to print the trace as a tree.
 You can replace `root_id` with any node id to focuse on a specific area
 4. Run: `./tracedetails.py [file_name] [id]` to print all the details of a specific span